eredotpkfr/subscan/book/src/user-guide/quickstart/usage.md

 This chapter explains how to use the `Subscan` CLI to discover subdomains.
 Each subdomain discovery feature is implemented as a `SubscanModule`.
 These modules are executed automatically when a scan is initiated.
 For more details, refer to the [Development](/development/index.html) chapter

-🛠️ The `Subscan` CLI is a versatile tool that provides the following functionalities
+🛠️ The `Subscan` CLI is a versatile tool that provides the following functionalities:

 - [Start a scan](scan.md) to discover subdomains associated with a specific domain
 - [Perform a brute force](brute.md) attack on a domain using a specified wordlist
 - Manage registered modules.
 See the [module](/user-guide/commands/module.md) command details

-✨ Here's a quick overview of how to use it
+✨ Here's a quick overview of how to use it:

 ```bash
 ~$ subscan